v2sCollections/City-of-Dreams/README.md

 ⛔ Enabling the E3 Compass will disable the in-game mini-map.

-⛔ When enabling the E32018 hud you need to disable the Spicy HUD 2.2 in Vortex.
+⛔ When enabling the E32018 HUD you need to disable the Spicy HUD 2.2 in Vortex.

 ⛔ When in the game go to the Mod tab in the menu and enable these 2 settings shown below.